 Industrial Production in India averaged 5.55 percent from 1994 until 2021, reaching an all time high of 19.90 percent in November of 2006 and a record low of -57.30 percent in April of 2020.
 This page provides - India Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 India Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Industrial Production in India is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in India to stand at 1.50 in 12 months time.
-In the long-term, the India Industrial Production is projected to trend around 4.50 percent in 2020, according to our econometric models.
+Industrial Production in India is expected to be 15.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in India to stand at 4.00 in 12 months time.
+In the long-term, the India Industrial Production is projected to trend around 4.20 percent in 2022 and 4.80 percent in 2023, according to our econometric models.